vis-kid/previewer/_posts/2016-11-17-SOLID-Ruby-Fundamentals-02.md

 The biggest downside to composition is a matter of context that you need to load in your brain.
 Composition is easily plagued by indirection.
 That simply means that the components in play can end up being all over the place and can seem harder to put together.
 That kind of specialized encapsulation will lead to more objects that we need to keep track of.
 Sometimes, the cost of indirection might be too big.
 Using inheritance instead can be a good compromise.
 I think a good guideline is to reach for composition first and only go for inheritance solutions if necessary.
 All that being said, increased indirection is always a side effect when you work towards OCP.

-Mocking code dependencies in our tests becomes easier with DI as well.

-What we also reduce is reuseability with these stronger dependencies

 # Dependency Injection

 Through DI, we are feeding a class new behavior without changing it.
 A dependency can be easily injected within the constructor.
 We pass an object into the targeted class without letting it know what this object is all about.
 This technique allows us to extend already existing classes without modifying them.
 Since this is a frequent strategy to follow OCP, I thought we should give it a quick look.
 It’s also useful in terms of keeping objects simple and adhering to SRP.

 Injecting dependencies sounds like a mouthful, I know.
 We inject behavior into classes without creating tight coupling between them.
 In fact, the less the injected class knows about other classes, the better off the all are.
 Ignorance is bliss in Object Oriented Design—maybe.
 Or “in part”, as politicians like to spin their arguments.
 Since this seems to be a lofty goal to achieve, I don’t want to propagate it as a rule of sorts.

 It’s pretty clear that if a class uses the behavior of another class, the code is more brittle due to coupling.
+What we also reduce the reuseability with stronger dependencies.
+We want to make this connection as small and as flexible as possible.
+Smarter coupling makes mocking code dependencies in our tests a lot easier as well.

-We want to make this connection as flexible as possible.
-When we need to refer to another class through its name directly, we create a stronger relationship, a stronger dependency between them.
+When we need to refer to another class through its name directly, we create a strong relationship, a stronger dependency between them.
 If you change the name of the class or its API, things break more easily.
 The amount of breakage is something we can try to limit with OCP in mind.

+# Code Example

 Below is an example from the code of the previous article.
 As I mentioned at the end of that article, it wasn’t done in terms of refactoring.
 I hope it was clear that the previous refactorings targeted the “Single Responsibility Principle” first and foremost.
 I left the code in that condition because it was still not addressing the Open/Closed Principle in a few places.